 One day, I pulled him aside and told him that I found his waffling ways frustrating.
 “Todd, I’m not waffling,” he told me, “I’m refining.”
 He went on to explain that the reason he would shift back and forth was to ensure that all sides of the idea were being discussed with equal effort.
 “If I don’t do that, especially as the leader, then I am not doing my job to make sure that we’re getting to the best idea, not just the most convenient.”

 It is challenging to argue against yourself.
 Once you’ve determined a course of action, it’s much easier to jump into execution mode and figure it out as you go.
 However, in the effort to “ship” we often fail to lay a sturdy foundation for our work, and the results can be disastrous.
+Shipping early isn’t equivalent to thoughtlessness.
 You need to ensure that you are respecting the work by giving it your best mental effort.

-When you come up with a (potentially) great idea:
+When you come up with a great idea:

 - Spend time thinking about the opposite viewpoint.
 If you were going to make an argument against it, what would it be?

 - Find someone to play “devil’s advocate”.
 Ask them to challenge you with questions that provoke doubts and poke holes in your idea.